Bhargavasomu/Maze-Solver/README.md

 # Maze-Solver
 A Maze Path Finder Implemented in Python with the help of A* Algorithm including both the Terminal Version and GUI Version
+## Basic Dependencies Required
+This program need pygame to be installed in your machine to run.
 ## Terminal Version
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;